OfficeDev/office-js-docs-pr/docs/overview/set-up-your-dev-environment.md

 - Yo Office
 - The Office JavaScript linter

-This guide assumes that you know how to use a command line tool.
+This guide assumes that you know how to use a command-line tool.

 ### Install Node.js and npm